 There are many reasons why we would want to watch YouTube offline.
 A long road trip, spotty network coverage, data caps, a boring flight, and the list goes on.
 So you want to know how to download Youtube videos?
 In this article, we will show you how to download YouTube videos for watching offline whenever you want.

 Editor’s note: Except through YouTube Red, downloading YouTube videos is in a bit of a legal gray area.
 Even if it’s unlikely to get you into trouble, do it at your own risk.
 Also remember that downloading these videos means less ad revenue for the content producers you love.

 Download YouTube videos via the YouTube app

-This is by far the most convenient way of making sure that you have your favorite videos ready whenever you want them, and to watch YouTube offline — and it’s also the most ethical.
+This is by far the most convenient way of making sure that you have your favorite videos ready whenever you want them, and to watch YouTube offline.
+I’s also the most ethical.
 However, it does require that you have a subscription to YouTube Red, which costs $9.99/month after the free trial.
+There is an exception to this, as over 200 countries offer this feature for free without a subscription, though these are typically emerging markets including India.

 To download YouTube videos you’ll simply want to open the YouTube app, navigate to the chosen video, and tap the Save button that appears below the video title.
 From there, you have a couple of choices regarding the quality that you prefer: 360p or 720p.
 It’s really that easy!